 Our fear and anxiety responses are actually designed to help us survive in a fight or flight scenario.
 Believe it or not, the symptoms outlined earlier are all useful in life or death situations.
 Perspiration cools us down, heart rate increases to boost blood circulation, muscles tighten as they receive oxygen in preparation for use.
 Unfortunately, these reactions are of little worth when we’re searching for a witty comment to make to a stranger.

 In short, we learn to fear through a number of negative experiences, and then reinforce it by not doing anything about it.
 The feeling we associate with approach anxiety or the fear of approach is the body’s natural reaction when faced with a fearful situation.
 We can overcome it by reversing what our mind has learned.

 Magical thinking explains most of the common worries detailed above – a false belief that failure is almost certain because of a connection to a previous situation where we failed.
 The rest are explained by pure fear, which has been learnt and reinforced by not approaching.
 Both are self-fulfilling prophecies i.e. unless you actively take steps to fix them they will continue to support themselves.
 The good news is that this problem can be conquered.

 The bad news is that it does take time.
 The easiest solution is to go out and meet new people.
 Focus on meeting others for the sake of meeting them, so any negative experiences won’t fuel your fear.

 The truth is that most people are happy to meet new people, especially during long, boring trips or while waiting in large queues.
-Get used to engaging absolutely anyone in conversation, male or female, young or old, attractive or not-so-attractive.
+Get used to engaging absolutely anyone in conversation, male or female, young or old, attractive or not-so-attractive, also in groups.
 This should generate lots of positive experiences and help weaken those negative connections.